 This program is for Cadets who have successfully completed Field Training.
 This program allows Cadets to practice the leadership skills they have developed during their time as GMC Cadets, in their Aerospace Studies courses, and at their Field Training.
 The POC Cadets run the day-to-day operations of the Detachment as well as plan and run weekly LLAB and PT (Physical Training) as they prepare for entrance into the active duty Air Force.
-Junior year Cadets are enrolled in the AS300 (Team and Leadership Fundamentals) course and Senior Cadets are enrolled in the AS400 (National Security Affairs/Commissioning Prep).
+Junior year Cadets are enrolled in the AS300 (Air Force Leadership Studies) course and Senior Cadets are enrolled in the AS400 (National Security Affairs/ Preparation for Active Duty).
 POC Cadets are Cadet Officers.
 Their rank corresponds with Wing positions that are awarded to them by the Cadet Commander and Cadre.